bchainhub/foxar/config/README.md

 default time given to the underlying solvers may not be enough.
 If no verification targets are given, only assertions will be checked.

-The model checker will run when `forge build` is invoked, and will show findings as warnings if any.
+The model checker will run when `spark build` is invoked, and will show findings as warnings if any.

 ## Environment Variables